estellechoi/glassify/README.md

 <br />

-4. Review test with the following standards:
+4 Review sheet should include the following standards:

 - Time: how long the test took
 - Error: How many errors user made